cypress-io/cypress-documentation/content/api/plugins/after-spec-api.md

 title: After Spec API
 ---

 The `after:spec` event fires after a spec file is run.
-The event only fires when running via `cypress run`.
+When running cypress via `cypress open`, the event will fire when the browser closes.

 ## Syntax